In this guide

 Topping up your spouse’s super account is a great way to build the nest egg you will both get to share and enjoy during your retirement years.

-What’s more, it can also help you maximise the amount you can hold in tax-free pension accounts after retirement, reduce your liability for the new tax on the earnings of super balances above $3 million, or keep your total super balance low enough to use a wider range of contribution options.
+What’s more, it can also help you maximise the amount you can hold in tax-free pension accounts after retirement, reduce your liability for the proposed tax on the earnings of super balances above $3 million, or keep your total super balance low enough to use a wider range of contribution options.

 You may even qualify for a tax offset or a higher rate of Age Pension.